obiter | The ByLawyers Blog

 Local Court NSW – Author review of precedents

-January 11, 2018 By By Lawyers
+11 January 2018 by By Lawyers

 The author, Bob Gowenlock, has reviewed the precedents for Acting for the Plaintiff and Acting for the Defendant within the Local Court NSW Guide.
 The precedents have now been updated to incorporate these amendments by the author.